 Unless, of course, that observational research confirms the Bro-bias.
 In fact, it is rather hilarious to see some of the prominent voices in the BroSpace rip on nutritional epidemiology (displaying nothing but utter ignorance for the field in the process mind you), only to then get the caps on for “HIGHER SATURATED FAT REDUCES RISK OF STROKE!”
 Oh yeah, what was that ‘higher’ level, Bro?
 Less than 20g a day?
 Thought so…

-But mostly it is the imperceptibly defective thinking that assumes that any result from a short term intervention informs long-term longitudinal effects and associations.
+But mostly it is the imperceptibly defective thinking which assumes that any result from a short term intervention informs long-term longitudinal effects and associations.
 “Ah, that 30yr cohort study found an association between saturated fat and heart disease?
 Well HERE is a 6-week RCT in otherwise healthy males consuming cheese which found no increase in cholesterol!”
-Someone lobotomise me, please.
+Just no.

 The problem in the BroSpace is that RCTs and meta-analysis are treated as invariant truths.
 And in nutrition science, nothing could be further from the truth.